Types of Mesothelioma Chemotherapy

 • Chemotherapy for pain relief in advanced stages

-Your doctor will choose the chemotherapy type that fits your specific diagnosis and stage.
+Your doctor will help you choose the chemotherapy type that fits your specific diagnosis and stage.
 If you’re unhappy with the course of treatment your doctor has chosen, consider getting a second opinion.
-Our VA claims agents are familiar with mesothelioma treatment and have connections to specialists who can help.

 Veterans Support Team